striblab/2019-housing-index/README.md

 # 2019 Housing Index

 2018 analysis of housing in the Twin Cities

 ## Application data

-_<Describe data and where it comes from.>_
+Data from American Community Survey 2017 and Minneapolis Area Association of Realtors (MAAR).

 See [docs/application-data.md](./docs/application-data.md).